 Family Economics - Outcomes and impacts will include knowledge and skills gains in financial management, motivation and plans to adopt recommended financial practices, increases in savings/investment and reduction in debt.
-Outcomes and impacts will include knowledge and skills gains in investor and retirement education, motivation and plans to adopt recommended financial practices, increases in savings/investment and reduction in investment risk.
+Outcomes and impacts will include knowledge and skills gains in investor and retirement education, motivation and plans to adopt recommended financial practices, increases in savings/investment risk.